Ovulation Prediction Kits are quite popular and can be quite useful to help you find your fertile time.

 OPKs work by measuring the presence of Luteinizing Hormone (LH) in your urine.
-A surge of LH which is sent to your ovary causes your ovary to produce enzymes which in turn causes the dominant follicle to rupture and release the egg into the Fallopian tube.
-This is ovulation and it is expected to occur within 24 hours of the surge of LH.
+A surge of LH, which is sent to your ovary, causes your ovary to produce enzymes which in turn cause the dominant follicle to rupture and release the egg into the Fallopian tube.
+This is ovulation and it is expected to occur within 12 to 48 hours of the surge of LH.

 Following a few guidelines can help you get the most out of your OPK:

-- Like any product, follow the manufacturer's instructions carefully.
+Like any product, follow the manufacturer's instructions carefully.

 If you do not test every day from before you expect to be most fertile, you may miss the surge.
 Likewise, if you test too late, you may miss the surge.
 Also, it may not be possible to tell if you are about to ovulate or if you just ovulated since you will have increased LH in both cases.
-Usually, though, the positive OPK means that you are about to ovulate.
+Usually the positive OPK means that you are about to ovulate.

 Testing daily once you have started to test is the best strategy since your first positive OPK result probably means that you are about to ovulate and your last positive OPK, if you get more than one, may mean that you just ovulated.
 Since OPK packages include only a limited number of test strips, timing when to start testing is crucial.